 The second P we think is vitally important for successful economic growth is related to the POPULATION dynamics of a country, especially its growth and productivity levels.
 We use six components in this factor.
 Total population growth is often a leading indicator for growth in the working-age population.
 This is important because there is a high correlation between growth in individuals in the 20-65 age group and the demand from this cohort for goods and services.
 With a recent pickup in population growth, the U.S. leads Germany and Europe ex UK.
 Japan is actually in negative territory in these measures.
 In looking at growth in the working-age population, the U.S. is the leader, followed by Germany.

 Another important demographic component is the percentage of the population that is over 65.
-This is important as wage growth declines in this age bracket, and the need for health care and other services increases and is supported by the rest of the population, constraining the ability of the economy to grow.
+This is important because wage growth declines in this age bracket, and the need for health care and other services increases and must be supported by the rest of the population, constraining the ability of the economy to grow.
 Japan has the highest percentage of the population over 65, at 27%; the Europe ex UK is 20%, and the U.S. is the lowest at 15%.

 The final important aspect in evaluating a country’s population and its impact on the economy is how productive the work force is.
-Over the last 10 years productivity in the U.S. has been above that of the Europe 73% of the time.
-When comparing the 10-year annualized growth of the working age population and the 10-year growth in productivity, the U.S. handily beats Germany, many European countries and Japan by a wide margin.
+Over the last 10 years, productivity in the U.S. has been above that of Europe 73% of the time.
+In comparisons of the 10-year annualized growth of the working-age population and the 10-year growth in productivity, the U.S. handily beats Germany, many European countries and Japan by a wide margin.

 In our combined rankings of the Population factor, the U.S. is the clear leader of the pack (see table).See sources at the bottom of the webpage.

 A nation’s economic potential is ultimately a product of its labor force’s growth and productivity.
 The math is simple: more workers plus higher output per worker equals stronger economic growth.